-Due to these keyboard-specific differences, keyboard mapping inconsistencies may be encountered when switching between servers using Sun DSRIQ-VSN and DSRIQ-WSN modules and servers using DSRIQ-USB modules.
-These keys function normally if your Sun servers are attached to the DSR switch using a DSRIQ-VSN or DSRIQ-WSN module.
+Due to these keyboard-specific differences, keyboard mapping inconsistencies may be encountered when switching between servers using Sun DSRIQ modules and servers using DSRIQ-USB modules.
+These keys function normally if your Sun servers are attached to the DS appliance using a Sun DSRIQ.

-The following table lists the keyboard mapping that will take place when a DSRIQ-USB module is used in this setting.
+The following table lists the keyboard mapping that will take place when a DSRIQ-USB is used in this setting.